 Furthermore, zucchinis, especially golden skin varieties, are rich in flavonoid polyphenolic antioxidants such as carotenes, lutein, and zeaxanthin.
 These compounds help scavenge harmful oxygen-derived free radicals and reactive oxygen species (ROS) from the body that play a role in aging and various disease processes.

 Courgette hold relatively moderate amounts of folates; provides 24 µg or 6% of RDA per 100 g.
 Folates are important in cell division and DNA synthesis.
 When taken adequately during early pregnancy it can help prevent neural tube defects in the fetus.

-It is a very good source of potassium, an important intra-cellular electrolyte.
-Potassium is a heart-friendly electrolyte and helps bring the reduction in blood pressure and heart rates by countering pressure-effects of sodium.
+It is an excellent source of potassium, an important intra-cellular electrolyte.
+Potassium is a heart friendly electrolyte and helps bring the reduction in blood pressure and heart rates by countering pressure effects of sodium.

-Fresh pods, indeed, are good source of anti-oxidant vitamin-C. Provide about 17.9 µg or 30% of daily-required levels per 100 g.
+Fresh pods, indeed, are an excellent source of antioxidant vitamin-C. Provide about 17.9 µg or 30% of daily required levels per 100 g.